Solid Waste

 The availability of so many different types of products in the shops and supermarkets has improved greatly our standard of living but has also resulted in significant increases in the quantities of solid waste generated due to its packaging.

-However, the increased emphasis on, and participation in, the recycling of household wastes has resulted in a significant decrease in the amount and types of solid wastes generated.
+However, the increased emphasis on, and participation in, the compost recycling of household wastes has resulted in a significant decrease in the amount and types of waste generated.

-One practical solution is to use this municipal solid waste, which can be classed as a renewable resource, for the generation of electrical power either directly or as part of a co-firing scheme.
+One practical solution is to use this municipal solid waste, which can be classed as a renewable resource, for the generation of electrical power either directly or as part of a co-firing scheme to recovery its energy content.

 Waste Incineration

+Solid waste can be burned for energy or used as a fuel.
 The practical use of the energy recovered from solid waste has been used for thousands of years.
-The burning, or incineration, of dry waste products such as wood, agricultural and forestry wastes and miscellaneous types of household wastes was first used to produce fire and warmth, and it is this simple idea that is the basis for today’s large scale energy generation from solid waste materials.
+The burning, or incineration, of dry waste products such as wood, agricultural and forestry wastes and miscellaneous types of household wastes was first used to produce fire and warmth, and it is this simple idea that is the basis for today’s large scale energy generation of unwanted materials.

 The co-firing of a modern coal energy powered electrical generating plant with municipal solid waste or dry agricultural wastes reduces the amount of fossil fuel coal needed to power the plant, thus reducing the cost of the electrical energy as well as the amount of carbon dioxide (CO2) emissions produced from burning the coal resulting in energy savings and a decrease in environmental pollution.